-Ask a TI-84 Evo for √50 and it answers 7.071067812, a decimal.
-Math class usually wants the exact form, 5√2.
-This free program does that conversion right on the calculator: type any whole number and it prints the simplified radical.
+Ask a TI-84 Evo for √50 and it answers 7.071067812, when math class wants the exact form, 5√2.
+This program prints the simplified radical for any whole number, right on the calculator.

 Send it to your calculator

 Plug the calculator into your computer with a USB cable, then use the button below.
-It takes a few seconds, and there's no code to type in.
+If something is not working, see troubleshooting.

 Checking your browser…